Nonreciprocal superconducting transport and the spin Hall effect in gyrotropic structures: The Model

 where the matrix current $\hat{J}_{a}$ is given by:

 where $\{,\}$ denotes the matrix anticommutator.
-Whereas, the boundary conditions at the interfaces with the SC and FI can be obtained from Eq. (\ref{eq:S_b}).
+The boundary conditions at the interfaces with the SC and FI can be obtained from Eqs. (\ref{eq:NLSM},\ref{eq:S_b}).
 They can be written in terms of the currents flowing through the boundaries as

 and